top of page

 • Dimpling or other changes in the skin around the breast

-Speak to your doctor for more information regarding your health history and bring up any changes with them that you may notice.
+Speak with your doctor for more information regarding your health history and bring up any changes with them that you may notice.

 General screening for breast cancer is typically conducted with a mammogram every 2 years after the age of 50 until 74 years of age.
 However, if you have a strong family history or other factors that might increase your risk, your medical doctor may advise you to begin screening at an earlier age.
 See the “Alberta Breast Cancer Screening Program” link below, for more information.

-Please note that breast cancer itself can only be DEFINITIVELY DIAGNOSED WITH A BIOPSY.
+Please note that breast cancer itself can only be definitively diagnosed with a biopsy.
 Imaging of the breast may guide the clinician to recommend a referral to a specialist who would ultimately perform a biopsy.
 If you see your doctor with a breast-related concern, they may run a mammogram and/or ultrasound to confirm any findings on physical examination.
-They may also run blood work as well, while waiting for breast imaging to take place.
+They may also run blood work as well, while waiting for breast imaging.

 After a finding on imaging is considered suspect for malignancy (cancer), your doctor will refer you a specialist in cancer, called an oncologist, to continue care.